• About TTT

 Now, grab a glass of wine and peruse this list.

-With over 40+ wineries in the Texas Hill Country Texas Wine Trail, I’m sure you’ll find a favorite.
+With over 50+ wineries on the Texas Hill Country Texas Wine Trail, I’m sure you’ll find a favorite.

 I’m starting my list from the Dallas-Fort Worth area, traveling south on Hwy 281.
-If you come from this area, you will want to group these three and work your way down to Fredericksburg and other hill country towns.
-I also have not visited every winery in the hill country – but it’s my goal!
+If you come from this area, you will want to group these towns and work down to Fredericksburg and other hill country towns off Hwy 290 or near.
+I also have not visited every winery in the area – but it’s my goal!

 Texas Wine Trail: Wineries Included